 • The Testimony of Jesus, the Son of God

 All of those taken together build a strong cumulative case for the trustworthiness of the Bible.
-In this article I’d like to address one of the popular objections critics have when it comes to the trustworthiness of the Bible: supposed contradictions in the Scriptures.
+In this article I’d like to address one of the popular objections critics have when it comes to the trustworthiness of the Bible: supposed contradictions in the four New Testament Gospels.

 This is a popular apparent contradiction cited by critics of the Bible, so we’ll start here.
 Let’s take a look: